If I could wave a magic wand and solve one language learning problem for people, do you know what it would be?

 1. Choose The Right Content

-First, find a good text that fits the following criteria:
+For success with rote language learning, you first need to find a good text that fits the following criteria:

 no longer than a few paragraphs